fire-futures/.github/profile/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+This README.txt file was generated on 2023-06-05 by Erica Dale, Victoria Cutler, Mallory Giesie, Lewis White.